Thursday, July 19 | Care Coordination, Interoperability, Videos

 Here’s the scenario: Officer Tim Jones is a 54-year-old police officer with diabetes.
 He visits his primary care provider where he informs the doctor he has gained weight and has trouble sleeping.
 At the visit, the doctor noted that his A1C levels are higher than normal.
 Through interoperability, we can see his journey through various health settings take shape, from primary care to consultations to home care.
 The sharing and exchange of vital health data across networks to each care provider enables Officer Tim’s care team to make the best clinical decisions to support his journey to wellness, keeping him in the most efficient and lowest acuity setting.

-Watch the entire video below or jump directly to our role in Officer Tim’s journey at the 8:38 mark.
+Watch this entire video or jump directly to our role in Officer Tim’s journey at the 8:38 mark.

 Meet the Author